CodyLangston34135/rattlesnake-vibration-controller/documentation/mdbook/src/chapter_03.md

 ## 3. Using Rattlesnake

 This chapter will describe how to use Rattlesnake through its graphical user interface (GUI).
 Rattlesnake is capable of running several different types of control, therefore the GUI may look different for different tests.
 In general, the GUI consists of a tabbed interface across the top of the main window, and users must complete each tab before proceeding to the next.
 The tabs that exist in a given test will depend on which control type is being run.
-For example, in a combined environments test (TODO: see Section \ref{sec:rattlesnake_environments_combining_environments}) such as the one shown in Figure 3-1, there is a `Test Profile` tab that allows the user to define a testing timeline.
-Additionally, environments such as the MIMO Random Vibration environment (TODO: see Section \ref{sec:rattlesnake_environments_mimo_random}) require a system identification phase where the controller identifies relationships between the output signals and the control degrees of freedom.
+For example, in a combined environments test (see Chapter 16 [Combined Environments](./chapter_16.md)) such as the one shown in Figure 3-1, there is a `Test Profile` tab that allows the user to define a testing timeline.
+Additionally, environments such as the MIMO Random Vibration environment (see Chapter 12 [Multiple Input/Multiple Ouput Random Vibration](./chapter_12.md)) require a system identification phase where the controller identifies relationships between the output signals and the control degrees of freedom.
 Therefore, tests using the MIMO Random Vibration environment will also have a `System Identification` and `Test Predictions` tab.
-Figure 3-2, on the other hand, shows the GUI for a test that only utilizes the Time History environment (TODO: see Section \ref{sec:rattlesnake_environments_time_generator}) so these optional tabs are not displayed.
+Figure 3-2, on the other hand, shows the GUI for a test that only utilizes the Time History environment (see Chapter 14 [Time History Generatory](./chapter_14.md)) so these optional tabs are not displayed.

 ![Rattlesnake_Main_GUI_Combined_Environments](figures/Rattlesnake_Main_GUI_Combined_Environments.png)